BryanGaray99/Visibility-Curves-and-SkyPlot-Graph/README.md

 Much of the project was done thanks to libraries that facilitate the work with astronomy tools such as:
 - Astropy: https://docs.astropy.org/en/stable/.
 - Astroplan: https://astroplan.readthedocs.io/en/latest/api.html#module-astroplan.

-<p>Also other libraries were used for data management and graphs and visualizations such as:</p>
+Also other libraries were used for data management and graphs and visualizations such as:
 - Numpy
 - Matplotlib

 ## Interface

 The interface looks like this :

 <img src="assets/Interface.png">

 There are 6 data entry fields with examples of how data should be entered:
 -Observer's location (Longitude and Latitude).
 - Coordinates of the object (Right Ascension and Declination).
 - Date and local time of the observer.
 - Name of the object.

 The available buttons are:
 - Button to verify the data.
 - Button to display the visibility curve graph.
 - Button to display the object's movement in alt-azimuthal coordinates of the object in a polar plot.